jaakkopee/gematreeac/README.md

 under construction
 use as thou wilt

-import gtacui and use function insertWord() or import gemadbconn and insertWord()

-the data representation needs serious working on...
+running code in jpts.aprx.io

+the latest algorithm is in ndigitsets3.py import ndigitsets3 in python3 and call addWord() and printAll()

+the database connection is probably broken due to me lazy.